jaalto/project--emacs-epackage-template/README.rst

     git add .
     git commit -m "epackage/: new"

-    # ... and continue reading this READNE to fill in the questions
+    # ... and continue reading this README to fill in questions
     # you may have in mind.
 Open account at github and push.
 Notify
     # Sources List maintainer about your new epackage to make it
     # available for others.